Sorghum is a tropical grass species originally domesticated as a grain crop in sub-Saharan Africa about 8,000 years ago.

 In 1994, Land Institute scientists Jon Piper and Peter Kulakow published a study of S. bicolor x S. halepense hybrid populations, concluding that perennial grain sorghum was a feasible goal.

-However, the full-fledged breeding program aimed at developing perennial sorghum started almost a decade later, in 2003, with initial crosses between hardy perennial plants drawn from Piper and Kulakow’s populations and grain sorghum parental lines developed at universities in the United States.
+However, the full-fledged breeding program aimed at developing perennial sorghum started almost a decade later; Lead Researcher Stan Cox joined The Land Institute staff in 2000 and in 2003, had made initial crosses between hardy perennial plants drawn from Piper and Kulakow’s populations and grain sorghum parental lines developed at universities in the United States.

 The Land Institute and its research partners are currently selecting for perennial growth habit and grain productivity in diverse environments in the United States and several African countries.